CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Cancellation Support

 \section{Cancellation Support}

 In this section, we extend the basic construct above with cancellation support.
-First, we assume that \texttt{Future}s are enhanced with the \texttt{cancel()} operation that atomically aborts the request if it has not been completed yet.
-In this case, \texttt{get()} starts returning a special $\bot$ value.
-Also, we can specify a \emph{cancellation handler} in the \texttt{Request} future constructor as a \texttt{() -> Unit} lambda\footnote{Since in practice we manipulate threads or coroutines, cancellation should be handled via an existing mechanism.
+We assume that threads can be aborted via \texttt{Thread.cancel()} call, which bounds the following \texttt{unpark(..)} to fail.
+Additionally, the \texttt{onCancel} \emph{cancellation handler} provided in the \texttt{park(..)} call\footnote{Since in practice we manipulate threads or coroutines, cancellation should be handled via an existing mechanism.
 In Java, for example, aborted threads throw \texttt{InterruptedException}, which can be caught and processed by the user.
-Moreover, some coroutines libraries, such as Kotlin Coroutines~\cite{kotlincoroutines}, already support an API similar to the one we describe.} {---} we will use this functionality later in this section.
-Appendix~\ref{appendix:blocking-op-model} discusses this extension of the model in detail.
+Moreover, some coroutines libraries, such as Kotlin Coroutines~\cite{kotlincoroutines}, already support an API similar to the one we use.} is invoked when the thread aborts.
+We will use this functionality later in this section.

 We support two cancellation modes: \emph{simple} and \emph{smart}.
-Intuitively, the difference is that in the simple cancellation mode, \texttt{resume(..)} fails if the \texttt{Request} in the corresponding cell has been cancelled, whereas in the \emph{smart} cancellation mode, \texttt{resume(..)} skips cancelled futures.
-However, simply skipping such cells can lead to correctness issues, which we discuss later.
+Intuitively, the difference is that in the \emph{simple} cancellation mode, \texttt{resume(..)} fails if the thread in the corresponding cell has been cancelled, whereas the \emph{smart} cancellation enables efficient skipping a sequence of aborted requests.